ARTICLE CATEGORIES

 Iced coffee fans, rejoice!
 We've developed an incredibly healthy option you can enjoy whenever the mood strikes.
 It's delightfully creamy, even without dairy.
 This recipe also serves 4 people generously.

-Quick answer: To make an iced organic coffee latte, combine cooled organic coffee, dairy-free milk, and stevia in a 32-ounce glass bottle, then add ice and purified water as needed.
+Quick answer: To make an iced organic coffee latte, combine cooled organic coffee, dairy-free milk, and stevia in a 32-ounce glass bottle, then add ice and purified or distilled water as needed.
 Refrigerate leftovers and shake before serving.

 Iced Organic Coffee Latte (Vegan)